bds310/bds310.github.io/syllabus.md

 ### Resources for Support

-These are trying times.
 If you encounter difficulties and need assistance, it’s important to reach out.
 Consider discussing the situation with an instructor or academic advisor.
 Learn about resources that assist with wellness and academic success at <https://counseling.oregonstate.edu/reach-out-success>.
 If you are in immediate crisis, please contact the Crisis Text Line by texting OREGON to 741-741 or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 ### Opportunities for Student Evaluation

 The online Student Evaluation of Teaching system opens to students the Wednesday of week 8 and closes the Sunday before Finals Week.
 Students will receive notification, instructions and the link through their ONID.
 They may also log into the system via Online Services.
 Course evaluation results are crucial as they help improve courses and the learning experience of future students.
 Responses are anonymous (unless a student chooses to “sign” their comments agreeing to relinquish anonymity) and unavailable to instructors until after grades have been posted.
 The results of scaled questions and signed comments go to both the instructor and their unit head/supervisor.
 Anonymous (unsigned) comments go to the instructor only.

-Additionally, there will be midterm course evaluation at week 5.
+Additionally, there will be a midterm course evaluation at the end of week 5.

 ### Attribution